I've been an active member of Hall Government at North Dakota State University for the past three years. Hall Government

 I spent my second year at NDSU (2017-2018) in a hall called Mathew Living Learning Center, or MLLC.
 There, I served as the Vice President.
 This position entailed many of the same expectations as the previous year, but additionally taught me a lot about how to assist someone (in this case, the president) without necessarily having quite as strong of a leadership role.
 I also acted as a guide and resource to representatives from freshman halls.

-Most recently (2018-19) I have been serving as MLLC's Hall Gov president.
-I have further developed my leadership skills, and continued to act as a valuable resource to younger hall members.
-I have gained better understanding on how to effectively execute events, as well as how to negotiate effective compromise between groups of people.
+Most recently (2018-19) I served as MLLC's Hall Gov president.
+I further developed my leadership skills and continued to act as a valuable resource to younger hall members.
+I gained a better understanding of how to effectively execute events, as well as how to negotiate effective compromise between groups of people.

-Since my first semester at NDSU, I've been working my way through the NDSU Honors program.
+When I started at NDSU, I began working my way through the NDSU Honors program.
 This program is designed to accelerate leadership ability among some of the most driven students on campus.
 The program intends on helping teach skills and develop in ways that traditional classes can't or don't focus on.
 At the end of the student's four year degree, they submit a long-term thesis project to demonstrate that they have met the development requirements for the program.
+I recently stopped participating in the program, deciding instead to focus on my regular degree.
+When I dropped Honors, I had one semester to go.